 T-Mobile USA

 I was in that Train the Trainer class that you are referring to.
-I happen to be very kinesthetic (as evident by the many pipe cleaner creations) and I think that the idea to split up the different tables as you have mentioned is a good one.
-I think it should be mentioned of the differences in the tables in the beginning as everyone is arriving as some may be focused on other items and not realize the difference in the tables.
+It just so happen that I happen to be very kinesthetic (as evident by the many pipe cleaner creations).
+The idea to split up the different tables as you have mentioned is a good one.
+I think it should be mentioned of the differences in the tables in the beginning.
+This is because everyone is arriving as some may be focused on other items and not realize the difference in the tables.

 Ross Thomas, CRP